MahiSharew/kafkaproducerproject/README.md

 Example:
 The below command creates a topic called **demo-project**.
 ```
-./kafka-topics.sh --create --topic my-first-topic -zookeeper localhost:2181 --replication-factor 1 --partitions 1
+./kafka-topics.sh --create --topic demo-project -zookeeper localhost:2181 --replication-factor 1 --partitions 1
 ```

-## How to instantiate a  Producer?
+## How to instantiate a  Producer

-**Java code :**
+** please see java code :**

-## How to instantiate a Console Consumer?
+## How to instantiate a Console Consumer

 **Windows:**
 ```